Struct rusqlite::Statement

 Executes the prepared statement and maps a function over the resulting rows.

-, the returned iterator does not expose the possibility
+Unlike the iterator produced by query, the returned iterator does not expose the possibility

 for accessing stale rows.